-In October 2015, the Phase 2 clinical trial results of Validive (clonidine MBT) were announced, demonstrating encouraging signs of clinical activity and safety compared to placebo in decreasing the incidence of severe oral mucositis (SOM) in patients with head and neck cancer (HNC).
-The trial enrolled 183 patients and was conducted in more than thirty centers in Europe and in the U.S. This global, multi-center, double-blind, randomized, placebo-controlled, three-arm study (NCT01385748) compared the efficacy and safety of two doses of Validive (50 microgram (µg) and 100 µg) to placebo in patients with HNC receiving chemoradiation therapy.
-Validive and placebo were applied to the gum of the mouth once daily beginning1 to 3 days prior to chemoradiotherapy and continuing until the end of chemoradiotherapy treatment.
+The results of a Phase 2 clinical trial of Validive (clonidine MBT) for the amelioration of oral mucositis in head and neck cancer patients treated with chemoradiation were recently published in the International Journal of Radiation Oncology and Biological Physics.1 The trial enrolled 183 patients with head and neck cancer (HNC) and was conducted in more than thirty centers in Europe and the U.S. This global, multi-center, double-blind, randomized, placebo-controlled, three-arm study (NCT01385748) compared the efficacy and safety of two doses of Validive (50 microgram (µg) and 100 µg) to placebo in patients with HNC receiving chemoradiation therapy.2 Validive and placebo were applied under the patient's upper lip once daily beginning 1 to 3 days prior to chemoradiotherapy and continuing until the end of chemoradiotherapy treatment.
+Validive was concluded to be effective at decreasing the incidence of severe oral mucositis (SOM) compared to placebo in patients with HNC in this study.

-The safety profile of Validive was similar to placebo.
-Patients treated with Validive experienced less nausea and dysphagia compared to placebo.
+The safety profile of Validive was similar to that of placebo.
+However, patients treated with Validive experienced less nausea and dysphagia compared to placebo.

 |Placebo (N=62)||Validive® 50 μg (N=56)||Validive® 100 μg (N=65)||Validive® pooled doses (N=121)|